-Although the northern nations of Tarrona are commonly called the Dark Kingdoms, this moniker actually originated from Antaria.
+Although the northern nations of Tarrona are commonly called the Dark Kingdoms, this moniker originated from Antaria.
 The phrase simply means “the Unknown Kingdoms,” since nothing was known of them at the time.
-Today, the alliance is formally known as the Grand Imperium of the Supreme Autocracy, or simply the Grand Imperium.
-It is ruled by an Imperatrix (formerly by the Ramahaj), and its governing body is the Samadha Hajrahan (the Imperial Ascendancy).
-The Grand Imperium consists of the nations of Kaldea, Kendes, and Darmania.
-Leleka is also a strong ally and under the totalitarian control of a puppet Tzar.
-Strigovia was forcibly annexed, or conquered, in 1537 CA.
+Today, the northern alliance is formally known as the Mavaya Vhashul ke Samadha Hajrahan (Grand Alliance of the Imperial Ascendency), or simply the Grand Imperium.
+It is ruled by an Imperatrix who overthrew the former Tzarahaj, and its governing body is the Samadha Hajrahan (the Imperial Ascendancy).
+The Grand Imperium consists of the nations of Kendes, Kaldea, and Carsovia.
+Leleka submitted to their control in 1532, and Strigovia was forcibly annexed (that is, conquered) between 1534 and 1535.

 By 1450 CA, Kendes had become a highly industrialized nation.
-The capital, Kalkhemed, was a city of mighty towers, reaching spires, and iron walls.
+Kalkhemed, the capital, was a city of mighty towers, reaching spires, and iron walls.
 Their technology appeared to be well ahead of Tilsha and Armillia, and their military might grew with every passing year.
-In response to the formation of the Commonwealth, the then-ruling Ramahaj of Kendes began to build up his own military forces and strengthen political alliances with Darmania, Leleka, and Kaldea.
-Darmania was given over to the control of the Blood Barons and Kaldea to the Commander General of the Central Kaldean Regime.

 So began the War of Wars.